hellocoop/hello.dev/src/documentation/openid-config.md

 2. The platform will need the client id from the Hellō console.

-3. If the platform does not support the `id_token` flow, then the platform will require a client secret, that you can generate on the Hellō console.
+3. Most platforms will require a client secret.
+You can generate one or more in the Hellō console.

 4. Hellō will need the redirect URI from the platform.
 This is where Hellō will redirect the user after interacting at Hellō.